Section 144 - variation of cease trade order to permit private placement.

 UPON the Director being satisfied that to do so would not be contrary to the public interest;

-IT IS ORDERED pursuant to section 144 of the Act that the Cease Trade Order be varied solely to permit the Private Placement and the Debt Settlements as described in paragraphs 8 to 12 of this Order and the issuance of common shares on the exercise of warrants or the conversion of debentures.
+IT IS ORDERED pursuant to section 144 of the Act that the Cease Trade Order be varied solely to permit the Private Placement and the Debt Settlements as described in paragraph 1.10 of this Order.